Alvaro-FG/Raman_Sugars/README.md

 An example Python notebook is provided to extract the information from each file.

-Finally, two .csv files containing all the extracted information are provided 'Sugar_Concentration_Test.csv' and 'Sugar_Concentration_Test_Fast.csv'.
-In these files, the wavenumber is provided in the first column ('cm-1'), and the spectra for each measurement is provided in the column with the name corresponding to the filename (following the nomenclature previously described).
+Finally, two .csv files containing all the extracted information are provided 'Sugar_Concentration_Test_ALL_spectra.csv' and 'Sugar_Concentration_Test_Fast_ALL_spectra.csv'.
+In these files, the wavenumber is provided in the first column ('Wavenumber [cm-1]'), and the spectra for each measurement are provided in the column with the name corresponding to the filename (following the nomenclature previously described).
+The corresponding metadata are provided in two other .csv files named 'Sugar_Concentration_Test_ALL_metadata.csv' and 'Sugar_Concentration_Test_Fast_ALL_metadata.csv'

+## Contact
+For any questions regarding the dataset or its use, please reach out to:
+*Alvaro Fernandez Galiana (alvaro.fernandezgaliana@gmail.com)